mirix/approaches-to-diarisation/README.md

 In addition, the ffmpeg and sox libraries/executables need to be installed in your machine.

-This script does not require or probably will use any avaliable GPUs.
+This script neither requires nor probably will use any avaliable GPUs.
 You will need to hack it for that.

 You will need at least 8 GB of RAM and a few GB of disk space for the models.